EduardoRFS/thoughts/ocaml.md

 ## segfault to trigger minor gc

-The block after young_ptr needs to always be disabled by mprotect so that when an overflow happens it always triggers a segfault
+The block after young_ptr needs to always be disabled by mprotect so that when an overflow happens it always triggers a segfault.

+Problem PAGESIZE may be 64k in macOS m1.

 ## use xchg %rsp to allocation